Cameron Monaghan: Shameless

 In April 2010, Monaghan was cast as an ensemble cast member on the Showtime comedy-drama series Shameless.
 On the series, which premiered in January 2011, Monaghan portrays Ian Gallagher, the gay bipolar teenage son of a large dysfunctional Chicago family.
 Sarah Hughes of The Independent commended Monaghan's portrayal for providing "one of the more nuanced depictions of a gay teenager to be seen on US TV."
 Matthew Gilbert of The Boston Globe described Monaghan's performance as "extraordinary."
-And the gay-interest media outlet AfterElton.com cited Monaghan's portrayal of Ian in naming him to its list of "2011's Break-Out TV Actors".
+The gay-interest media outlet AfterElton.com cited Monaghan's portrayal of Ian in naming him to its list of "2011's Break-Out TV Actors".
 In February 2014, Showtime announced it had renewed the series for a fifth season, scheduled to begin airing in 2015.
 For his work in the fifth season, Monaghan received a Critic's Choice Award nomination for Best Supporting Actor in a Comedy Series.
 The seventh season began airing in October 2016.
 The eighth season, consisting of 12 episodes, went into production in May 2017; it premiered on November 5, 2017.
 The series was renewed for a ninth season which premiered on September 9, 2018.
 Monaghan announced via Instagram that he would be leaving the series following the sixth episode of the ninth season.
 However, Cameron returned for the tenth season which premiered in late 2019.

 2011 to present

 Monaghan appears in a variety of episodic television roles.
 In 2011, he guest-starred as Nick Peyton, a teenage boy accused of murdering his Marine father, on the CBS crime series NCIS.
 That same year he appeared as Jonathan McKenna on the TNT mystery series Rizzoli & Isles.
 In 2012, he guest-starred as Eddie Sandow, a 19-year-old who creates a hostage situation after his father is accused of sexual assault, on the NBC crime series Law & Order: Special Victims Unit.

 Monaghan also appears in a variety of feature film roles.
 In 2011, he co-starred as high school sophomore Corey Doyle in the Disney teen drama Prom.
 In 2012, he portrayed Jake, the son of an attractive YMCA director in the sports themed comedy 2nd Serve.
 In 2014, Monaghan starred as Adam McCormick, a small-town high school athlete who becomes consumed by the death of one of his classmates in the independent drama Jamie Marks Is Dead.
 That same year, he appeared as Mason Ashford, the best friend and romantic interest to Rose in the fantasy adventure film Vampire Academy.
-He also starred as Asher in the dystopian movie The Giver.
+He also starred as Asher in the dystopian film The Giver.

 From 2015 to 2019, Monaghan was featured as a recurring guest star in all five seasons of Fox's DC Comics-based television series Gotham.
-He plays the antagonistic twin brothers Jerome and Jeremiah Valeska, who both serve origin stories for the famous Batman villain The Joker.
+He plays the antagonistic twin brothers Jerome and Jeremiah Valeska, who both serve origin stories for the famous Batman villain Joker.

-Monaghan plays Cal Kestis, the player character in the 2019 video game Star Wars Jedi: Fallen Order.
+Monaghan plays Cal Kestis, the player character in the 2019 video game Star Wars Jedi: Fallen Order, and its 2023 sequel, Star Wars Jedi: Survivor.